In this advanced ESL lesson, students learn vocabulary related to illness and disease. They will also learn about similes.

 Phrasal verbs to talk about health issues

-The student learns some common phrasal verbs to describe health issues, as well as the rules referring to phrasal verb + preposition structure.
+The student learns some common phrasal verbs to describe health issues, as well as the rules referring to phrasal verb structure (verb + particle/preposition).

-Then, they put the knowledge into practice by filling in the gaps using the correct prepositions (up, down, away, and off).
+Then, they put their knowledge into practice by filling in the gaps using the correct prepositions (up, down, away, and off).

 Similes